 The path from the castle past Pixie Hollow and all the way to "it's a small world" is also a great place to catch characters.
 Some are on the move, and some pose for pics on the raised area across from "it's a small world."
 Mornings in Fantasyland are pretty special too!
 You just never know what characters will come by.

-The Pixar Pals Playtime Party at Fantasyland Theatre has a ton of characters.
-You can dance with them in the afternoon.
+In summer 2026, you can dance and play Keepy Uppy with Bluey and Bingo at Fantasyland Theatre in the afternoon.
 And if you love dancing with characters, don't miss Stitch's Interplanetary Beach Party Blast in Tomorrowland in the evening.
+There's an all-new dance party in Disney California Adventure in summer 2026.

 Summer can be an amazing time at Disneyland due to the long days and exciting entertainment.
 Do not let the fear of crowds stop your fun.
 If you plan well, you can manage those summer crowds, beat the heat and have a great time.